alex-golang/imgtools/lib/gif/README.md

 ## gif

-gif provides an encoder for the gif image format.
+Provides an encoder for the GIF image format.